GatDeguin/OS/README.md

 # OS

 A minimal 3D desktop demo using Three.js and MediaPipe.
+When camera permission is granted a 3D hand is rendered in the scene.
+This virtual hand mirrors yours and can drag windows or click icons.

 The environment includes several simple built‑in applications such as a terminal emulator, text editor, web browser, live clock and a basic